tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * [artificial-neuron.ipynb](Activities/01-Evr_Keras_Intro/Solved/artificial-neuron.ipynb)

-Open the lesson slides, go to the _Activating Your First Artificial Neuron_ section and highlight the following:
+Open the lesson slides, go to the "Activating Your First Artificial Neuron" Section and highlight the following:

 * There are two ways to code a neuron: